erickbytes/lofipython/content/blog/packaging-python-as-a-windows-app.rst

 **Last, but not least: don't panic.**

-Compiling Python to Windows binary code sounds like a daunting task, but it wasn't nearly as complex as I feared.
+Compiling Python to Windows binary code sounds like a dauntingtask, but it wasn't nearly as complex as I feared.
 The folks behind Pyinstaller have done a great job of making it possible and, dare I say, simple.
 Stay calm, drink some coffee, dig in and welcome the challenge with a trial and error mentality.
 I was able to figure it out over the span of one Saturday.
 Good luck.

 **Useful Resources:**

 #.
 Pyinstaller Github - `If Things Go Wrong <https://github.com/pyinstaller/pyinstaller/wiki/If-Things-Go-Wrong>`__
 #.
-Pyinstaller Documentation: `Using Pyinstaller/Useful Arguments <https://pyinstaller.readthedocs.io/en/stable/usage.html>`__
+Pyinstaller Documentation:`Using Pyinstaller/Useful Arguments <https://pyinstaller.readthedocs.io/en/stable/usage.html>`__
 #. `Gooey Pyinstaller Instructions <http://chriskiehl.com/article/packaging-gooey-with-pyinstaller/>`__
 #. `Pandas hiddenimports Discussion <https://github.com/pyinstaller/pyinstaller/issues/3422>`__